Biden addresses Iran tensions during Dubuque campaign event with Finkenauer

 “People think it’s naive that he wants to bring people together,” she said.
 “I don’t think it’s naive.
 I think it’s necessary.”

-After Friday's event, Biden told the TH that Finkenauer represented a district with a similar political makeup to the one in Delaware which elected him, also at 29 years old.
+After Friday’s event, Biden told the TH that Finkenauer represented a district with a similar political makeup to the one in Delaware which elected him, also when he was 29 years old.

 “We were similar districts in the sense that it’s not all red or all blue,” he said.
 “You have to work with people to get things done.”